watsoninfosec/ELK-SIEM/Deployment-Guide/Installation-Guide/Installation-Guide.md

 Dec 15 00:44:16 test01 systemd[1]: Failed to start Elasticsearch.
 ~~~

 Try undoing the changes you have done by, **(#)** commenting you changes then save the file and restart the services.
-This will confirm if you recent last changes have made the file unstable!
+This will confirm if your recent last changes have made the file unstable!

 This happens when an entry was not taken in the **.yml** file, the file may be damaged or corrupted.